hardik01shah/dualbooting-windows-with-linux/README.md

     >Shrink the drive that has free space.
 5. Restart the system.
 6. Tap f12.
-7. Boot using the USB.
+7. Choose the boot media as the boot option in the GRUB screen.
 8. Try liveboot first to check if preinstalled nvidia drivers are working.
     >This is not needed for Pop!\_OS.
 It already has Nvidia drivers installed.</br>
     >Just check if all essential devices work with the OS in the live boot.</br>